Intraperitoneal Hyperthermic Chemotherapy

 Conventional surgery is ineffective because for every visible growth that surgeons remove, they leave behind dozens of microscopic cells.
 Chemotherapy drugs delivered through the bloodstream are frequently too diluted by the time they reach the tumor to be effective.
 Radiation doses needed to kill the cancerous cells would be too strong for healthy organs to withstand.

 Since 1991, patients have been treated at Wake Forest Baptist with a promising and innovative therapy.
-Performed by only a handful of surgeons across the country, intraperitoneal hyperthermic chemotherapy (IPHC) is performed in concert with traditional surgery.
+Performed by only a handful of surgeons across the country, intraperitoneal hyperthermic chemotherapy -- also known as hyperthermic intraperitoneal chemotherapy (HIPEC) -- is performed in concert with traditional surgery.

 The logic behind the procedure is that, if cancer-fighting drugs could be put directly on the malignant cells, they are more effective.